pvasek/kudu-wiki/Diagnostic-Log-Stream.md

 ## Overview

 One of the keys to diagnose the issues is to look at the trace files.
 Kudu service as well as its application write traces to Logfiles folder (see [[File structure on Azure]]).
-Logstream endpoint (/logstream) enables developers to view live traces as they happen in the system allowing the real-time diagnostics.
+Logstream endpoint (/logstream) enables developers to view live traces as they are being written allowing the real-time diagnostics.

 ## Using /logstream

-If you are using git to push to an Azure Web Site, this is the section you'll care most about.
+By simply connecting to <kudu-service-url>/logstream, you will be able to get the live streaming of traces.

+### Lifetime /logstream

 ### Version of Kudu currently live in Azure